VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 He will use **Warder's Wrath** once **Intemperence** is done.

-And he will show you his shinny room a second time with **Shining cells**.
+And he will show you his shiny room a second time with **Shining cells**.
 </div>

 <div class='guideSection' markdown='1'>